stsfaroz/ragit/README.md

 # Ragit
 🚀 Smart, Fast, Scalable Search 🚀

 **ragit** is a lightweight Python library that simplifies the management of vector databases.
-With ragit, you can easily create, update, query, and manage your vector database—all from CSV files containing text data.
+With ragit, you can easily create, update, query, and manage your vector database, all from CSV files containing text data.

 ## Features